Home

 The members of the Strategic Management Team are as follows:

-Steve Apter, Chief Fire Officer
+Paul Street, Chief Fire Officer

-Stuart May, Deputy Chief Fire Officer
+Stuart May, Assistant Chief Officer – Prevention and Protection

-Mick manages the Technical Support, Operational Planning and Intelligence and Resilience Service areas of the Isle of Wight Fire and Rescue Service.
+Justin manages the Technical Support, Operational Planning and Intelligence and Resilience Service areas of the Isle of Wight Fire and Rescue Service.
 He also manages the resources of 5 retained stations on the Island and ensures operational readiness of appliances and personnel within those stations.

 Useful Links